This tutorial will take a look at how to install Plex on a Synology NAS.

 You can easily run Plex on Docker using your Synology NAS.
 The benefit to this is that if you’d ever like to move this Plex installation to a separate device, you can copy the mounted volumes and easily migrate your media library.
 If you’re interested in installing Plex on Docker, please follow these instructions.

-1.2.1 Synology Plex Hardware Acceleration
+1.2.1 Synology Plex Transcoding (Hardware Acceleration)

 As of right now (and most likely forever), you can’t run Plex and use Hardware Acceleration with the package installation above.
 However, you can use a combination of both and easily get Hardware Acceleration working.
 If you’re interested in using Hardware Acceleration, please watch the video below!